craigfrancis/iframe-height/readme.md

 This header is for security reasons, otherwise it can leak state information (e.g. the height of the page may determine if a user is logged in).

-I believe this is the main feature that `@seamless` needed to provide, rather than the iframes content being "rendered in a manner that makes it appear to be part of the containing document" ([spec](https://www.w3.org/html/wg/drafts/html/master/single-page.html#attr-iframe-seamless)).
+I believe this is the main feature that `@seamless` needed to provide, rather than the `<iframe>` content being "rendered in a manner that makes it appear to be part of the containing document" ([spec](https://www.w3.org/html/wg/drafts/html/master/single-page.html#attr-iframe-seamless)).

 Further discussion on this proposal is on: